Course Details

 The University Spanish language coordinators work with on-campus teaching specialists to create exams that are used in all sections of SPAN 1003 and 1004.
 At times, the CIS SPANPORT team will work with high school teachers to create exams based on need by the CIS cohort.
 We ask that the CIS teachers use the same exams that are used on campus.
 Exams have the same components: listening comprehension, grammar and vocabulary, reading comprehension, culture, and composition.
 We ask that all CIS teachers use the exams that are provided by the CIS SPANPORT team.

 IMPORTANT NOTE: In order to satisfy the College of Liberal Arts language requirement, a student must receive a C- or better in 1004.
 As mentioned above, three sections of the Language Proficiency Exam are required as part of SPAN 1004.
 The Writing Test is a component of the course grade, while the computer-delivered Listening and Reading Proficiency Tests serve as the final exam for SPAN 1004.
-By completing the optional Oral Proficiency Interview, students can earn a line on their U of M transcript stating their Intermediate-Level Proficiency in Spanish.
+By completing the optional Oral Proficiency Interview, students can earn a line on their UMN transcript stating their Intermediate-Level Proficiency in Spanish.
 By successfully passing all parts of the test, students will receive an official letter from the Department of Spanish & Portuguese Studies along with a statement on their official University of Minnesota transcript declaring they have passed the test.
 Passing this test is especially useful for students who plan to attend the University of Minnesota.
 It can also be a gratifying experience for students.

 Is there a training and mentoring system for new CIS Spanish teachers?